7. Additional Literature Examples

 _images/lit_03-exactdisp_wide-acdisp_qnu_exact.png

-Exact analytic disperion relation for modes of elastic rod in air for comparison with gain spectra.
+Exact analytic dispersion relation for modes of elastic rod in air for comparison with gain spectra.

 Note that the absence of an absorptive boundary in the elastic model causes a problem where the slab layer significantly distorting elastic modes.
 Adding this feature is a priority for a future release of NumBAT.
 The following example shows an approximate way to avoid the problem for now.